TNRIS/tnris.org/content/markdown/applications-and-utilities.md

   </div> -->
 </div>
     <p>
-    This web application serves as an interactive insight into the historical narrative of the lakes and reservoirs in the State of Texas for the purpose of general public education and understanding about the precious water resources of Texas.
-It is our hope to relay awareness and historical knowledge of the infinitely significant water bodies utilized by the citizens of Texas daily.
+    This web application serves as an interactive insight into the history of Texas lakes and reservoirs for the purpose of public education and understanding about the precious water resources of Texas.
+It is our hope to relay awareness and historical knowledge of the significant water bodies utilized by the citizens of Texas daily.
 The Texas Lake Gallery focuses on the water sources managed by the TWDB.
     </p> <p>
 <a class="btn btn-tnris btn-lg disabled" href="https://lake-gallery.tnris.org/" target="app"> View Application</a>
 </p>